ONSdigital/rm-survey-service/README.md

 ```

 ## Running
-From `$GOPATH`, use `go run src/github.com/onsdigital/rm-survey-service/surveysvc.go &` to start the Survey service in the background.
-Or compile the service first using `make` and execute the binary in the background using `./surveysvc &` from within the `bin` directory within the `build` directory tree.
+Compile the service first using `make` then execute the binary in the background using `./surveysvc &` from within the `bin` directory within the `build` directory tree.

 The following environment variables may be overridden: